Hesperia Unified School District

 Hesperia Unified School District is a school district in San Bernardino County, California.
 Hesperia Unified School District serves the City of Hesperia and adjacent areas in the High Desert of San Bernardino County and covers 140 square miles.
 The Hesperia Unified School District provides public education services for kindergarten through senior high school students.
 It includes 3 comprehensive high schools, 2 continuation high schools, 3 middle schools, 12 elementary schools, 3 choice schools, 2 alternative schools, 1 adult education school, and 5 charter schools.

 Hesperia Unified School District was formed in 1987.
 Until that time, students in the area were served by the Hesperia Elementary School District and the Victor Valley Union High School District.

+Boundary

+It includes the majority of Hesperia, a section of Victorville, and a portion of the Oak Hills census-designated place.
+It also includes a very small portion of Crestline CDP.